akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/execution-directives/handleExceptions.rst

 Description
 -----------
+Catches exceptions thrown by the inner route and handles them using the specified ``ExceptionHandler``.

 Using this directive is an alternative to using a global implicitly defined ``ExceptionHandler`` that applies to the complete route.